getditto/sample-authentication-permissions/server/configurable/README.md

 - `path.to.claim` is the dot-notation path to the JWT field
 - `value` is the expected value that grants the permission

-**If no permissions are specified in the `config.json` file all requests will be given complete read and write access.**

 #### Permission Objects

 ```json